ykoval201/24-Game/README.md

++++
+# C Program for a Mathematical Puzzle Game: Achieve 24

-Overview
+## Overview

-This C program is a console-based game that challenges players to use basic mathematical operations (+, -, *, /) to combine four numbers and achieve a result of 24.
-The game is designed to be both educational and entertaining, aiming to improve the player's mental arithmetic skills.
-The program features different difficulty levels, a stack-based expression evaluator, and the ability to check the validity of user input.
+This C program is designed as a console-based game that challenges players to apply basic mathematical operations (+, -, *, /) to combine four numbers and reach the target number of 24.
+The game aims to be both educational and entertaining, enhancing the player's mental arithmetic capabilities.
+It incorporates various difficulty levels, employs a stack-based approach for expression evaluation, and ensures user input is valid.

-How to Play
+## How to Play

-Upon starting the game, players are greeted with a welcome message and a prompt to choose a difficulty level (Easy, Medium, or Hard).
-The game then presents the player with four numbers.
-The player's task is to use each of these numbers exactly once, along with any combination of the four basic mathematical operations, to create an expression that evaluates to 24.
+- **Starting the Game**: Upon launch, the game welcomes players and asks them to select a difficulty level: Easy, Medium, or Hard.
+- **Gameplay**: Four numbers are presented to the player.
+The objective is to use each number exactly once, along with any combination of the four basic operations, to form an expression that equals 24.

-For example, given the numbers 4, 4, 8, 8, a valid solution could be (8 / (4 - (8 / 4))).
+    - *Example*: For the numbers 4, 4, 8, 8, a possible solution is `(8 / (4 - (8 / 4)))`.

-After submitting a solution, the game evaluates the expression.
-If the result is 24, the player wins the round; otherwise, they are prompted to try again or change the difficulty level.
+- **Evaluation**: After the player submits their solution, the game evaluates the expression.
+A correct solution (evaluating to 24) wins the round; otherwise, the player is encouraged to try again or adjust the difficulty.

-Key Features
+## Key Features

-    Stack-Based Expression Evaluation: The program uses stacks to convert user-entered infix expressions to postfix notation and then evaluates them.
-This approach simplifies the handling of operator precedence and parentheses.
+- **Stack-Based Expression Evaluation**: Utilizes stacks to convert infix expressions input by the user into postfix notation for evaluation, facilitating the handling of operator precedence and parentheses.
-    Difficulty Levels: The game can load puzzles from different files based on the selected difficulty level, making it accessible to players of various skill levels.
+- **Difficulty Levels**: Offers puzzles of varying complexity, sourced from different files based on the chosen difficulty level, catering to a wide range of skill levels.
-    Input Validation: The program checks if the player's input is a valid expression and if each of the provided numbers is used exactly once.
+- **Input Validation**: Checks for the validity of the player's expression and ensures each provided number is used exactly once.
-    Replayability: After each round, players can choose to play again, change the difficulty level, or exit the program.
+- **Replayability**: Players have the option to replay, switch difficulty levels, or exit after each round.

+## Concepts Used

+- **Dynamic Memory Allocation**: Demonstrates the use of `malloc` and `free` for allocating and deallocating memory for stacks, nodes, and puzzle data dynamically.
+- **Data Structures**: Implements a custom stack data structure essential for the conversion and evaluation of mathematical expressions.
+- **File I/O**: Incorporates basic file input/output operations to read puzzles from text files, highlighting file handling techniques.
+- **String Manipulation**: Features functions for processing and validating strings, particularly user input expressions, emphasizing string handling capabilities.

+This program is a comprehensive application of C programming concepts, including dynamic memory management, data structures, file I/O, and string manipulation, packaged within an interactive and educational game framework.
++++